CLARIAH/virtuoso-quad-log/DEPLOY.md

-3. **resourcesync_generator** reads the docker volume `rdfdump`, packages the files it finds there in zips and publishes the metadata as resource dumps under the [Resource Sync Framework](http://www.openarchives.org/rs/1.0/resourcesync) in a docker volume named `rdfdumpwithresourcesync`.
+3. **resourcesync_generator** reads the docker volume `rdfdump`, packages the files it finds there in zips and publishes the metadata as resource dumps under the [Resource Sync Framework](http://www.openarchives.org/rs/1.0/resourcesync) in a docker volume named `rdfpublish`.
 4. **some_http_server** is a plain [nginx](https://hub.docker.com/_/nginx/) http server
-that serves the contents of the docker volume `rdfdumpwithresourcesync`.
+that serves the contents of the docker volume `rdfpublish`.

 If everything went well you should now be able to point your browser to [http://192.168.99.100:8890/conductor/](http://192.168.99.100:8890/conductor/)